Atrial Septal Defect

 Treating an Atrial Septal Defect

-Treatment options for an atrial septal defect may include:
+Treatment options for an ASD may include:

 - Open-Heart Surgery: During open-heart surgery, a patch is placed directly to close the hole.